Doctor insights on:

 Not from heart: If you had a coronary bypass then the sharp pains to the left of the sternum may be due to the harvesting of the Internal mammary artery which requires cutting the pleura on either side of it.
 The pleura is highly innervated and cutting the sensory nerves produces a numbness over the left chest for many patients and then "pleuritic " pain as the nerves grow back.
 See your Surgeon if worried though ...Read more

 Valve or vessel?: Prudent diet good idea for all.
 Avoid high fat, sugary, high salt, processed meats, processed grains.
 Eat more vegetables, fruits, beans, legumes, whole train bread, cereal, pasta, low fat or no fat dairy, poultry, fish.
 Dash diet (online): dietary approach to stop hypertension is tasty, nutritious, easy, has data supporting its use.
 There are others as well.
 Talk to dietician. ...Read more

 - Talk to a doctor online

 - Sternum healing after heart surgery

-- Sternum pain after open heart surgery
+- Problems after open heart surgery

-- Open wound healing after surgery
+- Pneumonia after open heart surgery

 - How long after open heart surgery does it take the sternum to heal completely?